pingcap/docs/dm/dm-open-api.md

 ## Update a replication task

-This interface is a synchronisation interface and a successful request will return information about the task.
+This interface is a synchronous interface and a successful request returns the information of the task.

-> **NOTE:**
+> **Note:**
 >
-> Updating the task configuration requires that the task is stopped and has run into incremental sync and that only some of the fields can be updated.
+> When you use this API to update the task configuration, make sure that the task is stopped and has run into incremental sync and that only some of the fields can be updated.

 ### Request URI